Skip to main content

 })

-No signature, no API call beyond the initial POST to obtain the address.
+No signature, no API call beyond the initial POST to obtain the vault.
 The sender pays gas.

-Typical client: poll every few seconds until status is COMPLETED or FAILED, with a 1–2 minute overall timeout.
+Typical client: poll every few seconds until the job is COMPLETED/FAILED and the vault state is PUBLISHED, with a 1–2 minute overall timeout.
+See the state table for all vault states.

 Validation

-The service rejects requests before queueing if any of:
+The service rejects gasless requests before queueing if any of:

 • USDC isn’t configured for chainId

-• Permit deadline / ERC-3009 validBefore is in the past, or validAfter is in the future
+• Permit deadline is in the past, ERC-3009 validBefore is less than a minute in the future, or validAfter is in the future

 • Signature, nonce, or address fields don’t match the expected shapes (see Validation rules)